instructlab/instructlab/docs/gpu-acceleration.md

 isn't the case, these steps might help to enable it.

 `torch` should already ship with Metal support, so you only have to replace `llama-cpp-python`.
-Go to the project's Github to see the [supported backends](https://github.com/abetlen/llama-cpp-python?tab=readme-ov-file#supported-backends).
+Go to the project's GitHub to see the [supported backends](https://github.com/abetlen/llama-cpp-python?tab=readme-ov-file#supported-backends).
 Find the `Metal` backend.
 You'll see a `pip3 install` command.
 You'll want to add a few options to ensure it gets installed over the existing package: